-When I shared our guest bathroom makeover I got a lot of questions about using wallpaper in bathrooms and whether it was a good idea.
-I totally get your hesitation because I had the same concerns about whether a bathroom was a wisest spot for me to fulfill my wallpaper dreams when I first started thinking about doing it!
-But I did my research and ended up finding some great answers that led me to feel comfortable moving forward with my plan so I wanted to share what I learned (post includes some affiliate links – full disclosure statement available {here}).
-We’ll kick the questions off with the one I got the most…
+When I shared the guest bathroom ideas we incorporated into our makeover, I got a lot of questions about using wallpaper in bathrooms and whether it was a good idea.
+I totally understand the hesitation because I had the same concerns about whether a bathroom was a wisest spot for me to fulfill my wallpaper dreams when I first started thinking about doing it!

-In most cases, yes!
-The biggest factors to consider are whether it’s a bathroom where a lot of water is going to get splashed on the wallpaper and (if it’s a full bath) whether the bathroom has a good fan.
 If it’s in a kids’ bathroom and your kids are notorious for getting water from one end of their bathroom to the other, you might want to skip using wallpaper.
 And if it’s a bathroom with a frequently used shower but a poorly working fan or no fan, that would be another reason to say no to wallpaper.
-But otherwise, you should be in good shape and can totally make wallpaper work, especially with the secret weapon that I learned about (read on for more on that!).
+Otherwise, you should be in good shape and can totally make wallpaper work, especially with the secret weapon that I learned about (read on for more on that!).

 We installed this black and white lattice wallpaper (unfortunately no longer available) in our guest bathroom and it’s held up beautifully!

-Guest Bathroom Sources: Vanity faucet | Faucet handles | Chrome towel ring | Gray vanity (similar) | Brass and pearl vanity knobs
+Guest Bathroom Sources: Vanity faucet | Faucet handles | Chrome towel ring | Gray vanity (similar) | Brass and pearl vanity knobs | Brass flush mount light | Black marble toilet tray (similar) | Toilet seat with night light

 Is There A Way to Seal Wallpaper or Prevent Damage Due to Moisture?